pooley182/Plex-Meta-Manager-Wiki/Plex-Builders.md

     plex_collection: Jurassic Park
 ```

- Note if you want to add multiple collections you have to use a list.
+If you want to add multiple collections you have to use a list.
 Comma separated values will not work.

  ```yaml
  collections: